weizman/ai-reader-app-temp-name/README.md

 However, thanks to Telegram's awesome infra, running this locally is very easy and does the job just as well.

+The bot I created for this is "reader555bot"@Telegram, sometimes it's up, you can try talking to it (the name will change if this ever becomes serious)

 ## Develop

 The code just puts stuff together, basically just: